 If you plan to use a long-range quadcopter commercial drone either for personal or business purposes, the best way to learn is to try operating one.
 But, before you start getting your hands on it, it’s necessary to get to know how they work first, especially the importance of having them calibrated regularly.

-Experienced drone pilots know that hard landings or bumps can sometimes cause the sensors to vibrate, affecting the accuracy of their calibration.
+Experienced drone pilots know that hard landings or bumps can sometimes cause the sensors to vibrate.
+Therefore affecting the accuracy of their calibration.
 When you feel like your drone isn’t responding appropriately to your commands quickly or handling poorly, it might be time to have it checked for accuracy.